 On July 23, 2021, the Company entered into a sales agreement with Jefferies LLC, pursuant to which the Company may sell, from time to time, up to an aggregate sales price of \$100,000,000 of its common stock through Jefferies LLC (the "ATM Program").
-Our ability to sell securities under the ATM program will be limited until we are no longer subject to the SEC's "baby shelf" limitations.
+The Company's ability to sell securities under the ATM program will be limited until it is no longer subject to the SEC's "baby shelf" limitations.